|

 the soy milk is made, the major part of the work for making tofu is done!

-milk.
+soy milk.
 Soymilk needs to be near boiling hot when adding coagulant.
-Thus this step

 3. Prepare coagulant